Know in one minute about Golden oyster mushrooms

 Side effects of golden oyster mushroom

 If you are allergic to mushrooms should also avoid this mushroom because it may cause hives, swelling, nausea, vomiting, or cramps.
 Moreover, due to its fragile texture and very short shelf life, it cannot be stored for a long time.

-Golden oyster mushroom has wonderful taste due to which it can be used in place of a button or other oyster mushrooms.
+Golden oyster mushroom has a wonderful taste due to which they can be used in place of a button or other oyster mushrooms.

-It is best suited for cooking methods such as grilled, boiled, sautéed, stir-fried, braised, or roasted.
+It is best suited for cooking methods such as grilled, broiled, sautéed, stir-fried, braised, or roasted.